atyryshkina/algorithm-performance-analysis/README.md

 A random forest is a collection of decision trees, each of which are trained with a unique random seed.
 The random seed determines which sub-sample of the data each decision tree is trained and which sub-sample of attributes each tree uses and which splits each tree attempts.
 By implementing these constraints, the random forest protects itself from overfitting - a problem to which decision trees are susceptible.

 Incidentally, the decision tree also offers a way to see which independent attributes have the greatest effect on the dependent attribute.
 The more often a decision tree uses an attribute to split a node, the larger its implied effect on the dependent attribute.
-The scikit-learn Random Forest classes have a way of getting this information with the feature_importances_ class attribute.
+The scikit-learn Random Forest classes have a way of retrieving this information with the feature_importances_ class attribute.

 ### Previous work on the prediction of resource usage of programs

 The prediction of runtimes of complex algorithms using machine learning approaches has been done before. [[1]](https://doi.org/10.1007/11508380_24)[[2]](https://doi.org/10.1109/CCGRID.2009.58)[[3]](https://doi.org/10.1145/1551609.1551632)[[4]](https://doi.org/10.1109/CCGRID.2009.77)[[5]](https://doi.org/10.1007/11889205_17)

 The popularity of cloud computing has also stimulated activity in the problem of resource usage prediction. [[6]](https://doi.org/10.1016/j.future.2011.05.027)[[7]](https://doi.org/10.1109/CCECE.2013.6567848)[[8]](https://doi.org/10.1109/CNSM.2010.5691343)
-The methods developed for cloud computing, however, typically scale virtual machines with no knowledge of which programs or algorithms are being run.
-The predictions are based on traffic and use patterns as a seqential time analysis.
+The methods developed for cloud computing, however, typically scale virtual machines with no knowledge of the programs or algorithms are being run.
+The predictions are based on traffic and usage patterns at seqential time steps.
+Since we are not interested in predicting resource usage based on time usage patterns, we forego these methods.

 In a few works, new machine learning methods are designed specifically to estimate a complex algorithms' resource requirements.
 In 2008, [Gupta et al.](http://doi.org/10.1109/ICAC.2008.12) proposed a tool called a PQR (Predicting Query Runtime) Tree to classify the runtime of queries that users place on a server.
 The PQR tree dynamically choose runtime bins during training that would be appropriate for a set of historical query runtimes.
 The paper notes that the PQR Tree outperforms the decision tree.

 Most previous works tweak and tailor old machine learning methods to the problem.
 For instance, in 2010, [Matsunaga](http://doi.org/10.1109/CCGRID.2010.98) enhances on the PQR Tree by adding linear regressors at its leaves, naming it PQR2.
 They test their model against two bioinformatic analyses tools: BLAST (a local alignment algorithm) and RAxML (a phylogenetic tree constructer).
 The downside of PQR2 is that there are not readily available libraries of the model in popular programming languages like Python or R.

 The most comprehensive survey of runtime prediction models was done by [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) In 2014.
-In the paper, they compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests although they did not include PQR tree in their evaluations.
-They found that the random forest outperforms the other regressors in nearly all assessments and is able to handle high dimensional data without the need of feature selection.
+In the paper, they compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests.
+They did not include PQR tree in their evaluations.
+They found that the random forest outperforms the other regressors in nearly all runtime prediction assessments and is able to handle high dimensional data without the need of feature selection.

-In our paper, we verify that random forests are the best model for the regression, discuss the merits of quantile regression forests, and present a practical approach for determining an appropriate walltime with the use of a classifier.
+In our paper, we verify that random forests are the best model for the regression, adding two popular ensemble methods to the comparison.
+We discuss the merits of quantile regression forests, as an API and present a practical approach for determining an appropriate walltime with the use of a classifier.

 ## Overview of Data